Table of contents

 Impact of Brexit on the EU and other member countries

 As with many areas of Brexit, the full implications of how it will affect the current EU member countries won’t be known until we know the full details of how Britain will be leaving.
 We do know that the EU will lose around 5% of its current budget as this is what the UK currently provides.
 This will either lead to a reduced budget or the remaining EU countries will have to pick this up – most likely Germany and France picking up a large proportion.
 Trade links to the UK are one of the other major concerns for EU countries, particularly the Republic of Ireland which is deeply dependent on trade with the UK because of its proximity and land border with Northern Ireland.
-The ‘backstop’ situation has been a huge reason why the UK government has been unable to get a deal passed so far.
-It is crucial for countries like the Republic of Ireland, Germany, France, Switzerland, and the Netherlands to maintain similar trade levels.
+It’s crucial for countries like the Republic of Ireland, Germany, France, Switzerland, and the Netherlands to maintain similar trade levels.

 What are the benefits of Brexit?